USB hardware: Micro connectors

 The Micro plug design is rated for at least 10,000 connect–disconnect cycles, which is more than the Mini plug design.
 The Micro connector is also designed to reduce the mechanical wear on the device; instead, the easier-to-replace cable is designed to bear more of the mechanical wear of connection and disconnection.
 The Universal Serial Bus Micro-USB Cables and Connectors Specification details the mechanical characteristics of Micro-A plugs, Micro-AB receptacles (which accept both Micro-A and Micro-B plugs), and Micro-B plugs and receptacles, along with a permitted adapter with a Standard-A receptacle and a Micro-A plug, as would be used e.g. to connect a camera to an existing Standard-A–B cable attached to a desktop printer.

 Despite the introduction of the USB-C plug (see below), the Micro-B plug continues to be fitted on certain, often budget, hardware.

 OMTP standard

 Micro-USB was endorsed as the standard connector for data and power on mobile devices by the cellular phone carrier group Open Mobile Terminal Platform (OMTP) in 2007.

 Micro-USB was embraced as the "Universal Charging Solution" by the International Telecommunication Union (ITU) in October 2009.

-In Europe, micro-USB became the defined common external power supply (EPS) for use with smartphones sold in the EU, and 14 of the world's largest mobile phone manufacturers signed the EU's common EPS Memorandum of Understanding (MoU).
-Apple, one of the original MoU signers, makes Micro-USB adapters available—as permitted in the Common EPS MoU—for its iPhones equipped with Apple's proprietary 30-pin dock connector and, later, Lightning connector. according to the CEN, CENELEC, and ETSI.
+In Europe, Micro-USB became the defined common external power supply (EPS) for use with smartphones sold in the EU, and 14 of the world's largest mobile phone manufacturers signed the EU's common EPS Memorandum of Understanding (MoU).
+Apple, one of the original MoU signers, makes Micro-USB adapters available—as permitted in the Common EPS MoU—for its iPhones equipped with Apple's proprietary 30-pin dock connector and, later, Lightning connector.